- Politics and Social Issues»

 A Bit of Background on me

 I am a 23 year old white college student that grew up in what is considered a “white suburb”.
 My own racial bias has stemmed from my environment of little diversity as well as my parental upbringing.
 My post-secondary education experience has taken me to colleges with a high diversity rate, where I have met a variety of people.
 My work experience lends me also to a high diversity rate where I work very closely with African Americans and consider them friends.
 However, this African American Cultural Center was the first look I had at the younger generation of African Americans that attended elementary, middle, and high school.
 I also believe it is important to note that this African American Cultural Center is African American led and run.
+It was an interesting situation that I had fumbled my way into to say the least.

 The Initial Meeting